 How to Be an Effective Manager

-Second, the challenge is managing employees is that you have your business goals that you want the employee’s to meet.
+Second, the challenge is managing employees is that you have the business goals that you want the employees to meet.
 Employees also have their goals and needs which you will have to acknowledge to be successful.
-The new generation is more focused in “what is in it for me.”
-There is no vision of long-term employment, rather employees are there to meet their needs while meeting the needs of the company.
-Knowing what each person requires to be at their best will help you meet your deliverables.
+The new generation is more focused on “what is in it for me.”
+There is no vision of long-term employment, instead employees are there to meet their needs while meeting the needs of the company.
+Knowing what each person requires to be at their best will help you achieve your deliverables.

 You are the boss and employees expect you to be the leader, yet how do you balance business, employees and your needs.

 What Are Your Intentions?